NevanPham/Personal-SIEM-and-Threat-Detection-Platform-Wazuh/docs/02-agents.md

 ## Adding a Wazuh Agent (Endpoint)

-This is how I set up and enrolled a Wazuh agent in my lab.
-The agent runs on a separate Ubuntu VM and sends data back to the Wazuh manager so I can monitor it.
+how i set up + enrolled a wazuh agent in my lab. agent runs on a separate ubuntu vm and sends stuff back to the manager.

 ## How It Works

-Wazuh uses a manager–agent setup.
+wazuh is basically manager + agents.

 ### Manager (Already Running)

-The manager does the heavy lifting:
+manager does the heavy lifting:
-- Receives logs and events from agents
+- receives logs/events from agents
-- Runs detection rules and correlation
+- runs rules / correlation
-- Stores everything in the indexer
+- stores data in indexer
-- Serves up the dashboard
+- dashboard reads from it

 ### Agent (What We're Adding)

-The agent is a lightweight thing that runs on endpoints:
+agent runs on endpoints:
-- Collects system logs and security events
+- collects logs + security events
-- Does file integrity monitoring (FIM)
+- does fim (file integrity monitoring)
-- Sends data securely to the manager
+- sends data to manager
-- Shows up as a registered endpoint in the dashboard
+- shows up in dashboard

-⚠️ **Important**
-You need to install the agent on a **separate VM**.
-Installing it on the manager VM doesn't make sense - you can't monitor the thing that's doing the monitoring!
+important: install agent on a separate vm. installing it on the manager kinda defeats the point.

 ## What You'll Need

 ### Virtual Machines

-- **1 × Wazuh Manager VM** (from `01-setup.md`)
+- 1x wazuh manager vm (from `01-setup.md`)
-- **1 × Agent (Client) VM**
-  Ubuntu Server or Desktop works fine
+- 1x agent vm (ubuntu server/desktop is fine)

 ### Hardware Notes

-**Manager VM**
-- Minimum: **4 GB RAM** (but it's pretty unstable at this)
-- Recommended: **8 GB RAM** - this makes startup and agent enrollment much more reliable

-**Agent VM**
+manager vm:
+- min: 4gb ram (can be unstable)
+- recommend: 8gb ram (way smoother for startup/enrollment)

+agent vm:
-- **1–2 GB RAM** is plenty
+- 1–2gb ram is fine

 ### Network

-- Both VMs need to be able to talk to each other
+- both vms need to talk to each other
-- Same NAT or host-only network is fine
+- same nat / host-only network works
-- IP addresses work - you don't need DNS
+- ips are fine, no dns needed

 ### Firewall Setup (Manager VM)

-If you have UFW enabled on the manager, you need to open these ports before agents can enroll:
+if ufw is enabled on manager, open these ports before enrolling agents:

 ```bash
 # Agent enrollment